gnukeith/local-llm-guide/README.md

 Overall, running a local LLM offers enhanced privacy, control, and efficiency, making it an attractive option for individuals and organizations with specific needs and resource availability.

+## Before you continue:
+***You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models.***

 ## This guide will be in two sections

 **first section is for Open WebUI and the second section is for Brave BYOM**